jupyter-server/jupyter_server/docs/source/other/full-config.rst

 ServerApp.shutdown_no_activity_timeout : Int
     Default: ``0``

     Shut down the server after N seconds with no kernels or terminals running and no activity.
-This can be used together with culling idle kernels (MappingKernelManager.cull_idle_timeout) to shutdown the Jupyter server
-    when it's not in use.
+This can be used together with culling idle kernels (MappingKernelManager.cull_idle_timeout) to shutdown the Jupyter server when it's not in use.
 This is not precisely timed: it may shut down up to a minute later.
 0 (the default) disables this automatic shutdown.

+ServerApp.sock : Unicode
+    Default: ``''``

+    The UNIX socket the Jupyter server will listen on.

+ServerApp.sock_mode : Unicode
+    Default: ``'0600'``

+    The permissions mode for UNIX socket creation (default: 0600).

 ServerApp.ssl_options : Dict
     Default: ``{}``

     Supply SSL options for the tornado HTTPServer.
                 See the tornado docs for details.

 ServerApp.terminado_settings : Dict
     Default: ``{}``